smichaelsen/typo3-pagepath/README.md

 ### Version 1.1

-Developed for TYPO3 7 and with composer support.
-So far there is no TER release, but it may follow.
-Please contact me if you need one.
+Developed for TYPO3 7.

 TYPO3 8 was not explicitly tested yet, but *should* work.
 Please contact me if you need explicit TYPO3 8 support.

 ### Version 1.0

 The original code by Dmitry which is compatible with TYPO3 4.5 - 6.2.
-It is released to the [TER](https://typo3.org/extensions/repository/view/pagepath).

 ## Contacts